Black Friday is the biggest shopping day of the year that occurs on the first Friday after Thanksgiving Day when banks are closed.

 The U.S. Congress passed a law setting the date of the Thanksgiving federal holiday permanently as the fourth Thursday in November.

-Thanksgiving is late this year because the fourth Thursday in November fell on the 28th, the latest possible date for the fourth Thursday which means that Black Friday also fell on the latest possible date.
+Thanksgiving is late this year because the fourth Thursday in November fell on the 26th, a later possible date for the fourth Thursday which means that Black Friday also fell on a later possible date.